 - The LCD screen is basic for the price paid

-The seat is also adjustable using the sliding seat rail system and also keeps you safe with its solid locking facility.
+The seat is adjustable using the sliding seat rail system and is suitable for tall and big people.
+This heavy-duty recumbent bike also keeps you safe with its solid locking facility.

 Exercise comfortably as the machine is ergonomically designed with a vented seatback.

 - Good additional features

 - 20 different resistance levels and 22 different exercise programs

 - Achieve goals using the Goal Track functionality

 - The LCD screen is not backlit

 Exercise bikes are great cardio equipment that promises low-impact workouts in the comfort of your home.

 Knees are often prone to injury, and even if you are recovering from a knee injury, working out on a recumbent bike can keep you safe and healthy.